-Figure 1a shows the prevalence of smoking at the time of delivery in women in THIN compared with the prevalence measures in the IFS.
+Figure Ia shows the prevalence of smoking at the time of delivery in women in THIN compared to the comparable measure in the IFS.
 Annual trends could not be compared as there were only three data points available.
-In 2000, none of the three prevalence estimates using THIN data were comparable with the IFS estimates.
-In 2005, smoking prevalence including data recorded up to 27 months before conception from THIN was slightly higher than the IFS estimate (17.0 versus 20.6%, respectively).
-In 2010, the IFS prevalence of smoking at the time of delivery decreased further to 11.6%, while the THIN prevalence using data recorded up to 27 months before conception remained similar (19.9%).
-In comparison, the IFS prevalence for 2010 was ~3 percentage points higher than the THIN prevalence using only smoking data recorded during pregnancy (11.6% in the IFS compared with 9.3% in THIN).
+In 2000, none of the three prevalence estimates using THIN data were comparable to the IFS estimates.
+In 2005, smoking prevalence including data recorded up to 27 months before conception from THIN was slightly higher than the IFS estimate (17.0% vs. 20.6% respectively).
+In 2010 the IFS prevalence of smoking at the time of delivery decreased further to 11.6% while the THIN prevalence using data recorded up to 27 months before conception remained similar (19.9%).
+In comparison, the IFS prevalence for 2010 was about three percentage points higher than the THIN prevalence using only smoking data recorded during pregnancy (11.6% in the IFS compared to 9.3% in THIN).